viamrobotics/docs/docs/fleet/fragments.md

 ## Modify the config of a machine that uses a fragment

-The configuration of components and services included in a fragment are _read-only_.
+When you add a fragment to a machine, the configuration of components and services included in a fragment are _read-only_.
+Any changes made by overwriting them do not change the fragment itself.

-Likewise, when you modify the fragment itself, any changes are pushed to all machines that use that fragment.
+If you need to make changes to all machines that use a fragment, you must modify the fragment itself.

 If you need to modify the config of just one machine that uses a fragment, you have two options: